dell/dellemc-openmanage-ansible-modules/docs/modules/idrac_secure_boot.rst

 ----------

   boot_mode (optional, str, None)
-    Boot Mode of the idrac.
+    Boot mode of the iDRAC.

-    \ :emphasis:`Uefi`\  Enables the secure boot in uefi mode.
+    \ :literal:`Uefi`\  enables the secure boot in UEFI mode.

-    \ :emphasis:`Bios`\  Enables the secure boot in bios mode.
+    \ :literal:`Bios`\  enables the secure boot in BIOS mode.

   secure_boot (optional, str, None)
     UEFI Secure Boot.

-    The \ :emphasis:`secure\_boot\_mode`\  can be \ :literal:`Enabled`\  only if \ :emphasis:`boot\_mode`\  is \ :literal:`Uefi`\  and \ :emphasis:`force\_int\_10`\  is \ :literal:`Disabled`\ .
+    The \ :emphasis:`secure\_boot`\  can be \ :literal:`Enabled`\  only if \ :emphasis:`boot\_mode`\  is \ :literal:`UEFI`\  and \ :emphasis:`force\_int\_10`\  is \ :literal:`Disabled`\ .

-    \ :emphasis:`Enabled`\  enables the Secureboot mode.
+    \ :literal:`Disabled`\  disables the secure boot mode.

-    \ :emphasis:`Disabled`\  disables the Secureboot mode.
+    \ :literal:`Enabled`\  enables the secure boot mode.

   secure_boot_mode (optional, str, None)
-    The UEFI Secure Boot Mode configures how the Secure Boot Policy are used.
+    The UEFI Secure Boot mode configures how to use the Secure Boot Policy.

-    \ :emphasis:`UserMode`\  set the secure boot mode into an user mode where PK must be installed, and BIOS performs signature verification on programmatic attempts to update policy objects.

-    \ :emphasis:`DeployedMode`\  set the secure boot mode into an deployed mode where PK is present, and BIOS performs signature verification on programmatic attempts to update policy objects

-    \ :emphasis:`AuditMode`\  set the secure boot mode into an audit mode where PK is not present.
-The BIOS does not authenticate programmatic updates to the policy objects, and transitions between modes.
-The BIOS performs a signature verification on pre-boot images and logs the results in the image Execution Information Table, but executes the images whether they pass or fail verification.
+    \ :literal:`AuditMode`\  sets the Secure Boot mode to an Audit mode when Platform Key is not installed on the system.
+The BIOS does not authenticate updates to the policy objects and transition between modes.
+BIOS performs a signature verification on pre-boot images and logs the results in the Image Execution Information table, where it processes the images whether the status of verification is pass or fail.

+    \ :literal:`DeployedMode`\  sets the Secure Boot mode to a Deployed mode when Platform Key is installed on the system, and then BIOS performs a signature verification to update the policy objects.

+    \ :literal:`UserMode`\  sets the Secure Boot mode to a User mode when Platform Key is installed on the system, and then BIOS performs signature verification to update policy objects.

   secure_boot_policy (optional, str, None)
-    Following are the secure boot policy.
+    The following are the types of Secure Boot policy.

-    C (Standard) indicates that the system has default certificates and image digests, or hash loaded from the factory.

-    \ :literal:`Custom`\  inherits the standard certificates and image digests that are loaded in the system by default, which you can modify.
+    \ :literal:`Custom`\  inherits the standard certificates and image digests that are loaded in the system by default.
+You can modify the certificates and image digests.

+    \ :literal:`Standard`\  indicates that the system has default certificates, image digests, or hash loaded from the factory.

-    Secure Boot Policy configured as Custom allows you to perform operations such as View, Export, Import, Delete, Delete All, Reset, and Reset.
+    When Secure Boot Policy is configured as Custom you can perform the following operations as view, export, import, delete, delete all, and reset policies.

   force_int_10 (optional, str, None)
-    Determines whether the system BIOS will load the legacy video (INT 10h) option ROM from the video controller.
+    Determines if the system BIOS will load the legacy video (INT 10h) option ROM from the video controller.

-    This field is supported only in UEFI boot mode.
-This field cannot be set to Enabled if UEFI SecureBoot is enabled.
+    This parameter is supported only in UEFI boot mode.
+If UEFI Secure Boot mode is enabled, you cannot enable this parameter.

+    \ :literal:`Disabled`\  if the operating system supports UEFI video output standards.

     \ :literal:`Enabled`\  if the operating system does not support UEFI video output standards.

-    \ :literal:`Disabled`\  if the operating system support UEFI video output standards.

   export_certificates (optional, bool, None)